SirMarshall/react-post/README.md

-# React CRT Boot Loader
+# React CRT Post Screen

 A retro DOS-style CRT loading screen transition created with React and Tailwind CSS, mimicking a vintage computer boot-up sequence.
 This component provides a nostalgic and engaging loading experience for any web application.
 ---